amrit123/React-Redux-ExpenseManager/README.md

 ## how to use it
 download the zip
-in terminal initialize with npm init.it will download all the package to start the app:npm run dev-server
+in terminal initialize with npm init.it will download all the package to start the app:npm run dev-server or npm run serve